stenglein-lab/2017_GDW/Mapping_Assembly/mapping_assembly_exercise.md

 Note that this index building went very fast for a small genome like the boa mtDNA, but can take much longer (hours) for Gb-sized genomes.

-#### Mapping reads in our dataset to the bowtie index
+### Mapping reads in the SRA dataset to the boa constrictor mitochondrial genome

-Now that we've created the index, we can map reads to it.
+Now that we've created the index, we can map reads to the boa mtDNA.
 We'll map our Trimmomatic-trimmed paired reads to this sequence, as follows:

 ```
 ~/Desktop/GDW_Apps/bowtie2/bowtie2 -x boa_mtDNA_bt_index \